 “The holidays aren’t the time to be conservative with your store’s appearance.
 You want to be noticed by everyone who walks within a 100-foot radius of your store,” says Brian Dean, founder of Exploding Topics.

 Driving foot traffic to your store is half the battle in your quest to generate more holiday sales.
-Once you have them in your store, shoppers can be won over by your attractive displays and seeing your product in the flesh.
+The same goes for your digital store.

-- Retarget people who’ve bought an item in-store before.
+- Retarget people who’ve bought an item online or in-store before

-- Reach people who’ve visited your store but not bought anything.
+- Reach people who’ve visited your physical or online store but not bought anything